ChipCE/WiFiMan/README.md

 # WiFiMan + ESP8266OTA
-Wifiman is Wifi manager for ESP8266 with customizable web UI.
+WiFiMan is a WiFi manager for ESP8266 with a customizable web UI.
-ESP8266OTA is a modified version of ESP8266HTTPUpdateServer customizable web UI.
+ESP8266OTA is a modified version of ESP8266HTTPUpdateServer also with a customizable web UI.

 ## Change logs
 ### v1.4.3